 - Refunds for policies in advance.
 If you pay your premiums in advance on a yearly basis, the coming year may be refundable minus any cancellation fees and stamp duties that are applicable.

-- Requesting a refund.
+- Request in writing.
 You will be required to provide your request to cancel your policy in writing.

 Many people do cancel their policies intentionally or due to non-payments.
 Some of the key reasons people cancel their policies include: